Revitalise guests get active during Youth Week

-Indoor Skydiving recreates the adrenalin rush and sensation of freefalling indoors, through the ingenious use of a powerful upward-facing fan.
+Indoor Skydiving recreates the adrenaline rush and sensation of free falling indoors, through the ingenious use of a powerful upward-facing fan.

 iFly also presented a cheque for £280 to Revitalise after the guests’ flights, thanks to their idea of donating £10 for each charity fundraiser to the charity of their choice.

 Meanwhile, down at Revitalise Netley Waterside House, guests were treated to a grand scavenger hunt around the centre’s expansive grounds overlooking Southampton water.
 The adventurous guests and volunteers had to contend with the added hazard of eggs and water bombs aimed at the unwary!